Building Docker Images with heroku.yml

 - ./deployment-tasks.sh

-Runtime config vars, such as a database connection url, are available during release phase.
+Runtime config vars, such as a database connection URL, are available during the release phase.

-If you would like to see streaming logs as release phase executes, your Docker image is required to have curl
+If you want to see streaming logs as the release phase executes, your Docker image must have curl

 is included.

-section allows you to define the process that you would like Heroku to run when your application starts.
+section, you can define the process that you want Heroku to run when your application starts.
 If your project also includes a Procfile

 run: